One morning, I found Lilacs in the rain:

 Was the mid-May sunlight still too soft,

-Or did a soft breeze come and whisper
+Or did a sweet breeze come and whisper

 Tidings of some approaching season—